pycontribs/pyrax/docs/cloud_loadbalancers.md

 ## SSL Termination
 The SSL Termination feature allows a load balancer user to terminate SSL traffic at the load balancer layer versus at the web server layer.
 A user may choose to configure SSL Termination using a key and an SSL certificate or an (Intermediate) SSL certificate.

 When SSL Termination is configured on a load balancer, a secure shadow server is created that listens only for secure traffic on a user-specified port.
 This shadow server is only visible to and manageable by the system.
-Existing or updated attributes on a load balancer with SSL Termination will also apply to its shadow server.
+Existing or updated attributes on a load balancer with SSL Termination also apply to its shadow server.
 For example, if Connection Logging is enabled on an SSL load balancer, it will also be enabled on the shadow server and Cloud Files logs will contain log files for both.

 NOTE: SSL termination should not be used when transferring certain types of Personally Identifiable Information (PII).
 For the definition of PII, see this [Knowledge Center article](http://www.rackspace.com/knowledge_center/article/definition-of-personally-identifiable-information-pii).